graph LR

 \[ \text{total spent} = \beta_0 + \beta_1 \times \text{recommendations shown} + \beta_2 \times \text{engagement} + \varepsilon \tag{2.2}\]

-To your surprise, the results reveal a much smaller impact for your recommendation system.
-Once we control for engagement, the estimated effect of showing an additional recommendation plummets from R$ 6.12 to just R$ 0.61.
-The real driver of spending is engagement itself: independent of recommendations, every additional minute a user spends on the app adds about R$ 14.49 to their total spend.
-If you fail to control for this, you’ll be misled into thinking your algorithm is a money-printing machine, when in reality, it’s mostly just “riding along” with users who already love your platform.
+Once we control for engagement, the estimated effect of showing an additional recommendation falls from R$ 6.12 to R$ 0.61.
+Independent of recommendations, each additional minute a user spends on the app is associated with about R$ 14.49 more in total spending.
+Without that control, the model makes the algorithm look far more effective because it is mostly “riding along” with users who already love your platform.

 These kinds of misleading, overly optimistic conclusions like the one you initially reached are common in large datasets.
 Behavioral economists call this the illusion of causality: our brains are naturally inclined to find order in randomness and to see patterns, even when none truly exist.
 When two variables that seem plausibly connected move together, it’s all too easy to jump to causal conclusions, sometimes with disastrous business consequences (Kahneman 2011).